Foundation Diet and Health

 Dangers — intolerances — side effects:

-Interestingly, we now know that even the nutrients that parents consume before the conception and birth of their children can have epigenetic influences on a child’s health.
-Your nutritional choices therefore shape not only your own health, but may also involuntarily influence the health and behaviors of future generations.
-More information can be found in this article by Professor Gottfried Schatz or in this detailed article on nutritional programming.
-Here you can also find more information on preventing diabetes.2
+Interestingly, we now know that even the nutrition of parents before the conception and birth of children leaves its mark through epigenetic influences.
+This means that we are not only directly responsible for ourselves, but also inadvertently influence certain behaviors of future generations through our own diet.
+You can find more information in the article by Professor Gottfried Schatz or the even more detailed article on epigenetics.
+Here you can also find information on preventing diabetes 2.

-In India, muscovado is used as a remedy.
-The sugar is boiled over an open fire to create treacle (blackstrap molasses).7,8
+In India, whole cane sugar is also used as a medicine.
+The sugar cane juice is boiled on an open fire (molasses, black molasses).
+7,8

-Sugar is produced from sugarcane and/or sugar beet.
-Sugarcane is grown in subtropical and tropical regions and sugar beet in places with temperate latitudes, for example, in Central Europe.
-Genetically modified sugar beet has been approved in the US.
-Sugar beets emerged in 1801 by selectively breeding the white Silesian fodder beet, which had itself been selectively bred from the beet plant (Beta vulgaris) since 1750.
-On the other hand, humans have been planting sugarcane in Melanesia and Polynesia for about ten thousand years.
-Planting sugarcane also began two thousand years later in India and Iran.9
+Sugar is produced from sugar cane and/or sugar beet.
+Sugar cane is grown in subtropical and tropical regions and sugar beet in temperate latitudes, e.g. in Central Europe.
+Transgenic sugar beet is also permitted in the USA.
+Sugar beet has only been known since 1801 as a breed from sugar beet - and this in turn has been known from the common beet since 1750.
+On the other hand, people have been growing sugar cane in Melanesia and Polynesia for around 10,000 years.
+Two thousand years later, also in India and Persia.
+9

-Sugarcane (Saccharum officinarum) is a reed-like plant of the sweet grass family (Poaceae), which grows to a height of 5 to 9 m and can live for up to 20 years.
-Unlike most cultivated plants that are cultivated for their flower or fruit, the most important part of the sugarcane from the perspective of food production is its stem.
-This stem contains the sugar juice and can have a diameter of up to 7 cm.
-The simplest reproduction method for sugarcane is stem cutting.
-To do this, take the cane stems, preferrably with two to four nodes in the stem, and plant them in the soil.5 Leave some soil to earth up the plant later.
-The plant needs a lot of water; however, it shouldn’t be left to stand in water as this increases the risk of rotting.
-The sugarcane should be ready for the first cut approximately 9 to 24 months after planting, depending on the sugar content and how ripe it appears.
-Cut the stalks directly above the ground.
-This can be done by hand or with sugarcane harvesters.
-These stumps will sprout again and can be harvested after another 12 months.
-Depending on the region, you can harvest up to eight times from the same plants.
-Sugarcane is usually pressed hot to create sugarcane juice.
-This is then crystallized and undergoes a process of refinement to create cane sugar.
-The sugar content in sugarcane pulp is 10 to 20 %.
+Sugar cane ( Saccharum officinarum) is a reed-like plant from the grass family which reaches a height of 5-9 m and an age of up to 20 years.
+However, unlike most cultivated plants, the flower or fruit is not economically important, but the stem.
+This contains the sugar juice and can have a diameter of up to 7 cm.
+The simplest method is propagation via cuttings.
+Here you take stems of the cane, preferably with two to four nodes, and plant them in the soil, which still has to be hilled up.
+5 The plant needs a lot of water, but must not stand in it due to the risk of rot.
+Around 9 to 24 months after planting, the cane is ready for the first cut, depending on the sugar content and degree of ripeness.
+The stalks are cut off directly above the ground.
+This is done by hand or with sugar cane harvesting machines.
+These stumps sprout again and after another 12 months the second harvest takes place.
+Depending on the region, the same field is harvested up to eight times.
+Sugar juice is produced by pressing the sugar cane, usually at high temperatures.
+This juice is then processed into cane sugar by crystallization and refining.
+The sugar content in the pulp of the sugar cane is 10-20%.

 General information:

-Brown rock candy is coarse rock candy crystals that are formed from caramelized sugar solutions through a special crystallization process.
-The water evaporates and the crystals then form and grow on a string or stick that is suspended in the sugar solution.
+Brown rock candy is coarse rock candy crystals that are created from caramelized sugar solution using a special crystallization process.
+Here, the crystals grow freely floating.

 Alternative names:

-Brown sugar is also called demerara sugar, soft brown sugar, raw sugar, raw cane sugar, unrefined sugar, crude sugar, cassonade, unrefined cane sugar, and whole cane sugar.
+The "names in English" are brown sugar, demerara sugar, soft brown sugar, raw sugar, raw cane sugar, unrefined sugar, crude sugar, cassonade, unrefined cane sugar or whole cane sugar

 1.BMGFJ Bundesministerium für Arbeit, Soziales, Gesundheit und Konsumentenschutz. Österreichisches Lebensmittelbuch.
 Codexkapitel B22 Zucker und Zuckerarten 2006.